FDio/hicn/docs/source/control.md

 exported by the VPP plugin with the addition of some VPP APIs such as interface and FIB management which are required by the hICN plugin.

-To install libyang, sysrepo, libnetconf and netopeer2 for Ubuntu18 amd64/arm64 or CentOS 7 and ad-hoc repository is available and maintained in bintray at <https://dl.bintray.com/icn-team/apt-hicn-extras>.
+To install libyang, sysrepo, libnetconf and netopeer2 for Ubuntu 20.04 amd64/arm64 and ad-hoc repository is available and maintained in bintray at <https://dl.bintray.com/icn-team/apt-hicn-extras>.

-For instance in Ubuntu 18 LTS:
+For instance in Ubuntu 20.04 LTS:

 Install the sysrepo YANG data store and a NETCONF server: